carbonsoda/eventonica-static/README.md

 The project is split into seven parts.

-### Progress:
+### Progress

-- User and event classes are set for now, but Eventonica still needs work on event support.
+- Models.js has three main classes: Eventonica, Event, and User.
+They have basic implementations for now.
 - Jasmine tests are partially setup (formally part 2, now part 7)